Byakuya no Kawabe (白夜の川辺 – Riverside of the White Nights)

 Act 3: Kaigai no Byakuya (海外の白夜 – White Nights Abroad)

-• Michiko, awarded a fellowship, travels to Belgium.
-She rediscovers herself through conversations with artists and journalists.
+• After receiving a fellowship, Michiko travels to Belgium, rediscovering herself through conversations with artists and journalists.

-• In Paris, Kyoko Sawada helps Michiko reflect on love, regret, and emotional authenticity.
+• In Paris, Kyoko helps Michiko reflect on love, regret, and the importance of emotional authenticity.

-• In Venice, Michiko contemplates solitude vs. companionship, symbolized by the city’s canals and fading grandeur.
+• In Venice, she contemplates solitude and companionship, symbolized by the fading grandeur of the canals.

-• Shinichi, meanwhile, quietly follows Michiko’s travels online, painting places she visits without her knowing.
+• Meanwhile, Shinichi quietly follows Michiko’s journey online, painting the cities she visits without her knowledge.

-• In Switzerland, both characters have separate epiphanies about personal freedom versus societal duty.
+• In Switzerland, both experience separate epiphanies about balancing personal freedom with societal duty.

-• Michiko publishes a heartfelt article titled "Jiko no Hakubyaku no Yoru" (自己の白夜の夜 – White Nights of the Self) unintentionally revealing shared themes with Shinichi’s art.
+• Michiko publishes a heartfelt article, “Jiko no Hakubyaku no Yoru” (自己の白夜の夜 – White Nights of the Self), which inadvertently parallels the themes in Shinichi’s art.

 Act 4: Tokiakasareru Shinjitsu (解き明かされる真実 – The Unraveling Truths)